pyomeca/ezc3d/README.md

 Moreover, if ones is interested in developing EZC3D, the ```googletest``` suite is required to test your modifications.
 Fortunately, the CMake project should download and compile the test suite for you!

-When compiling the binders, some additional dependendies are required.
+When compiling the binders, some additional dependencies are required.
 For the Python binder, Python3 is indeed required but also *numpy* (https://numpy.org/) and *SWIG* (http://www.swig.org/).
 They can be installed from their respective official websites or by Anaconda using the following command:
 ```bash
 conda install -c conda-forge numpy swig
 ```
-For the MATLAB binder, the only additional dependecy is MATLAB (https://www.mathworks.com/) itself.
+For the MATLAB binder, the only additional dependency is MATLAB (https://www.mathworks.com/) itself.

-For the Octave binder, the only additional dependecy is Octave (https://www.gnu.org/software/octave/index) itself.
+For the Octave binder, the only additional dependency is Octave (https://www.gnu.org/software/octave/index) itself.
 On Linux and Mac, it can be easily installed using conda:
 ```bash
 conda install -c conda-forge octave